 Experiments with style transfers are also part of the many functions that machine learning can find within art.
 But what is it exactly?
 Style transfers are mere recompositions of images having the style of other images.
 The algorithm takes 3 images, one for content, one for style and one objective.
 The ‘objective’ image would be the blank canvas on which the work will be created.
 This work will be a completely new image, which represents the original content of one image in conjunction with the style of the other.
 It is based on an artificial system based on a deep neural network that creates artistic images of high perceptual quality.
 Created by Leon Gatys, Alexander Ecker and Matthias Bethge, the system uses neural representations to separate and recombine the content and style of arbitrary images, providing a neuronal algorithm for the creation of artistic images.

-In the market, there are already hundreds of applications that manage to generate these types of formats, and make Machine Learning more easily applied.
+On the market, there are already hundreds of applications that generate these types of formats, and make Machine Learning more easily applicable.
 Magenta, for example, is based on the development of new deep learning algorithms and learning reinforcement to synthesize songs, images or sketches, focusing machine learning to create works of art and music.

 In many cases beauty or coherence are the least important.
 It is above all a celebration of the technique and the artistic exploration of its results, so the practice takes place in different fields of visual arts.
 In this context we start talking about “computational creativity” to refer to the study of software behavior whose performance and results can be considered creative.